stepas-toliautas/enccs-instructor-training/content/interactive-teaching.md

 to understand and read stack traces, but also give them confidence from seeing that even an expert makes mistakes!

+### Expert awareness gap

+Because your learners’ mental models will likely be less densely connected than your own, a conclusion that seems obvious to you will not seem that way to your learners.
+It is important to explain what you are doing step-by-step, and how each step leads to the next one.

+Note that the expert awareness gap is also referred to as "expert blind spot".

 ### Meta-talk

 Don't just teach, also make sure you guide the learners through the course.

-- You know what you just discussed, and what is coming next, but learners are often stuck thinking about now.
+- You know what you just discussed, and what is coming next, but learners are often stuck thinking about what is happening right now.
 - Give a lot of "meta-talk" that is not just about the topic you are teaching, but how you are teaching it.
 - Examples